reefactor/brainfood_reference/baseline.md

 - Thus Spoke Zarathustra by Friedrich Nietzsche
 - Revolutionary Wealth by futurists Alvin Toffler
 - Future Shock by Alvin and Heidi Toffler
-- THE RATIONAL OPTIMIST How Prosperity Evolves by Matt Ridley
+- The Rational Optimist.
+How Prosperity Evolves by Matt Ridley
 - Aurora by Jakob Beme
 - The Little Prince by Antoine de Saint-Exupéry
 - Jonathan Livingston Seagull by Richard Bac